1938–1939 German expedition to Tibet: Trip to Gyantse and Shigatse

 In March 1939, the expedition left Lhasa, headed for Gyantse, and was escorted by a Tibetan official.
 After exploring the ruins of the ancient deserted capital city of Jalung Phodrang, they reached Shigatse, the city of the panchen lamas, in April.
-They received a warm welcome from the locals, with thousands coming out to greet them.Christopher Hale, Himmler's Crusade.
-The Nazi Expedition to Find the Origins of the Aryan Race, John Wiley & Sons, Hoboken (NJ), 2003, 422 p.: "When the German Tibet Expedition arrived in Shigatse, thousands came out to greet them."
-In a 1946 "Final Interrogation Report by American Intelligence", Schäfer claims to have met "the pro-German regent of Shigatse"Alex McKay, The History of Tibet: 1895-1959, the encounter with modernity, RoutledgeCurzon, 2003, 737 p., p.
-32: "As with the Dalai Lama, Regents were appointed at Shigatse during the periods between ruling Panchen Lamas." (the 9th Panchen Lama had died in 1937 and the 10th was not to arrive before 1951).
+They received a warm welcome from the locals, with thousands coming out to greet them.
+In a 1946 "Final Interrogation Report by American Intelligence", Schäfer claims to have met "the pro-German regent of Shigatse" (the 9th Panchen Lama had died in 1937 and the 10th was not to arrive before 1951).
 In May, the expedition returned to Gyantse, where negotiations were held with local British officials about the trip back to India and the transport of the expeditions's gear and collections.